 The Senior Seminar

-Sociology requires all concentrators to complete a thesis or project in their senior year as a capstone experience.
-The purpose of the thesis or project is to allow students an opportunity to apply the knowledge they acquired on a topic of their own interests.
-This capstone experience provides a hands on experience through which students learn what can be done with Sociology.
-To fulfill the capstone requirement students enroll in SOC 1950 – Senior Seminar during the senior year.
-The senior seminar is focused on finalizing a senior project or thesis and giving a presentation of the completed work.
+Sociology requires all concentrators to complete a thesis or capstone project in their senior year.
+The purpose of the thesis or capstone project is to allow students an opportunity to apply the knowledge they acquired on a topic of their own interests.
+To fulfill this requirement students enroll in SOC 1950 – Senior Seminar.
 Participation in this seminar allows each cohort of concentrators to discuss their diverse interests and expose them to the wide range of applications of Sociological knowledge.